ushahidi/docs.ushahidi.com/getting-started/installing-with-vagrant.md

 Go to [192.168.33.110](http://192.168.33.110) to check the API is up and running.
 You should see some JSON with an API version, endpoints and user info.

 > The vagrant set up uses a 64 bit VM so you may need to enable 64 bit virtualization on your host machine.

-### Logging in the first time

-The default install creates a user **admin** with password **admin**.
-Once logged in this user can create further user accounts or give others admin permissions too.

 ## Installing the client